-Planning work can be difficult, but you need to be able to predict as many hazards as possible.
+Planning work can be difficult, but you need to be able to predict as many hazards as possible; an efficient employee safety software can assist you with that task.

 Section 2(1) of the Health and Safety at Work (HSW) Act requires all employers to “ensure, so far as is reasonably practicable, the health, safety, and welfare at work of his employees.”
 There is a similar requirement in Section 3(1) to protect “persons not in his employment.”